Rudolph W. Menger

 After Charlotte’s death — 301 Primera

 Rudolph never let Charlotte’s spirit pass.
 He kept all her paintings on the walls of 301 Primera and talked as if her death had been recent for the remaining 49 years of his life.
+While Charlotte was living, R. W. supported her painting practically: per the 12 June 2026 session (Rec12 / 27:00–27:54), he drove Charlotte, her painting instructor, and his daughter (Nancy’s mother) out to find bluebonnet-painting spots — for example around the Stubing Ranch.
 Charlotte’s mother (“Great Grandma Malone”) moved into 301 Primera after her daughter’s death to care for the children — Great Grandma Malone later died in the house as well.
 Years afterward, his brother Theodore J. Menger moved in and lived with him at Primera through Rudolph’s later years.

 The house carries two documented family-attested presences — Great Grandma Malone (witnessed by Nancy Draves as a ~10-year-old, c.
 1957) and Rudolph himself (his daughter Charlotte Belcher smelling his pipe / cigar smoke in the house after his death).
 Full account on 301 Primera.